mia-platform/documentation/docs/development_suite/api-console/api-design/crud_advanced.md

 ### Import CRUD collection fields

-Instead of manually creating your CRUD fields, you can easily import them:
+In addition to manually manually creating your CRUD fields, it is also possible to import them:

 - from a [JSON schema](#how-to-create-the-fields-of-your-crud-by-importing-a-json)
 - from a [data sample](#how-to-generate-from-data-sample-your-crud-fields)

+This simplify the schema definition whenever it has already been defined somewhere else or a record representative of your dataset is available.
 #### How to create the fields of your CRUD by importing a JSON

 In the Fields card, from the `Import field` button you can select the **From JSON schema** option.